microsoft/macos-cookbook/documentation/resource_remote_management.md

 * `privileges`
   * **Description:** the desired privileges to bestow upon the given user(s).
   **Usage:** a single privilege can be specified in the form of a string, or multiple privileges can be specified as an array of strings.
-Additionally, the privileges can be specified by providing the integer value of the mask that represents a set of privileges (this is advanced and not recommended).
   * **Default:** `'all'`
   * **Constraints:** the list of optional privileges bellow
     * `all` → grant all privileges (default)